Pishuhott/css-variables-and-js/README.md

 **Description**

-A photo editor that allows you to add a photo frame and make blurring.
-When you change the color of the frame, the color of the text in the title changes with the help of CSS variables.
+A photo editor that allows you to apply different display styles to your pictures.